Atlanta Council Conventions

 Kallah: This weekend, focused on Judaism, social action, and community service; is open to all members who are interested in an opportunity to further connect to Judaism, learn how to be an advocate for Israel, get involved in their community, and have fun with their BBYO friends.
 Kallah is held in March and is open to all 9-12th graders.

 Southern Region Convention (SRC): The MOST popular convention of the year!
 A long standing Southern Region tradition, SRC brings together hundreds of teens from all over Georgia and South Carolina for a weekend filled with friends from BBYO summer experiences, camp, and last year's SRC.
 Programming includes chapter spirit competitions, fun peer-developed programming, and brotherhood and sisterhood separates.
 SRC is held in November at Rock Eagle and is open to 9-12th graders.

 Atlanta Council Spring Convention (ACSC): A weekend comprised of programming from the five and six folds.
 Highlights of the weekend include the annual senior life ceremony, council board elections, and brotherhood and sisterhood separates.
-ACSC takes place in the spring and is open to all 9-12th graders.
+ACSC takes place in the spring at an overnight camp facility and is open to all 9-12th graders.

 For more information, contact bbyo at 678.812.3970.